-How to get a Google Knowledge Graph for Singers
+How to get a Google Knowledge Panel for Musicians & Singers

 A Google knowledge graph or panel is a great way to enhance your brand as a singer and get a more professional look online.
 Google ultimately decides for itself you get a knowledge graph but if you get the right content online then your chances will significantly increase.

 Google are constantly changing their algorithms and policies, so you need to stay up to date.
-Here are several steps that you need to take to help you get a knowledge graph right now.
+Here are several steps that you need to take to see if you can get a Google knowledge panel for musicians and singers.

 #1 Register an account with Google